Accounting Policies – From the name itself, it is clear that these policies are set of rules that dictate a company’s financial accounting.

 Accounting policy may vary company to company; but whatever a company does in regards to accounting policy, it should be in accordance with the generally accepted accounting principles (GAAP) or International Financial Reporting Standards (IFRS).

 These policies are structures or frameworks for companies to follow.
-As the top management sets the benchmarks for maintaining the quality of the products or services in a company, accounting policy are also set as benchmarks to represent a sound and accurate picture of accounting practices within a company.
+As the top management sets the benchmarks for maintaining the quality of the products or services in a company, accounting policy is also set as benchmarks to represent a sound and accurate picture of accounting practices within a company.

 Significance of accounting policies